Zamiell/jud6s/README.md

 ## Version History

+* *1.25* - Unreleased
+  * Fixed the key pieces on The Chest on the Mega Satan ruleset.
 * *1.24* - May 24th
   * Added a Mega Satan ruleset that includes both key pieces next to the Mega Satan door.
   * Deleted the Seeded Dark Room ruleset.